The Kodansha Kanji Learner's Dictionary (KKLD)

 This revised, expanded edition includes the integration of 4,408 entry characters—almost 20% more than in the first edition.
 This includes all the government-prescribed Jōyō and Jinmei Kanji, as well as other important characters used in literature.
 The new edition also features more readings, meanings, synonym articles, usage notes, and vocabulary items than before.
 And, in keeping with modern Japanese-language curricula, character and compound readings are shown in kana instead of romanized Japanese.

-The Kodansha Kanji Learner's Dictionary — iOS Version
+The Kodansha Kanji Learner's Dictionary — iOS and Android

-The iOS version for the Learner’s edition was released in October, 2013 and is available for download now in the iTunes App Store.
-The application takes advantage of the iPhone and iPad’s advanced features to make the dictionary even easier to use by learners, while still being a faithful adaptation of the print edition.
+The iOS version for the revised Learner’s edition was released in October, 2013, and the Android version followed thereafter.
+The applications take advantage of the advanced features of smart phones and tablets to make the dictionary even easier to use by learners, while still being a faithful adaptation of the print edition.
 Users can search for characters by SKIP, by radical, by on and kun readings, as well as by English meaning.
 What’s more, unlike the print edition, users can opt to have Japanese readings displayed in either Romanized Japanese or kana.
-No kanji dictionary application on the market today offers such a full range of features in such a stunning, user-friendly interface.
+No kanji dictionary applications on the market today offer such a full range of features in such stunning, user-friendly interfaces.